jerryren527/storybook-ui-kit/README.md

 # Storybook UI Kit

 This repository contains a collection of Storybook stories for React components, providing a UI Kit for building web applications.
-The code in this repository is an implementation of the designs found in the following Figma community link: [Browk UI KIT](https://www.figma.com/community/file/817436609226882468/Browk-UI-KIT){:target="_blank"}.
+The code in this repository is an implementation of the designs found in the following Figma community link: <a href="https://www.figma.com/community/file/817436609226882468/Browk-UI-KIT" target="_blank">Browk UI KIT</a>

 ## What is Storybook?